andersbuanes/dat250/dat250-expass1.md

-# Experiment Assignment 1
+# DAT250 Assignment 1

-## Software development environment
+## Installation and validation of software development environment
-I installed the Java 17 JDK.
-Spent some time installing Maven.
-Ran into issues with JAVA_HOME environment variable.
-This was when adding the Java executable to Path.
+I already had a JDK, an IDE and Git installed on my machine.
+I started by installing Maven, and assigning the <i>JAVA_HOME</i> environment variable.
+The installation was validated by running `mvn -v` in a new shell.

-## Heroku
+## Deploying to Heroku
-I had some issues with local database connection.
-This was fixed when I added environment variable.
+I cloned the example app from Heroku.
+The app was created by running `heroku create` and deployed with `git push heroku main`.
+I ran `heroku ps` to validate that the dyno was running, as well as `heroku pg` to check the database status. `heroku logs --tail` was used to the check the application logs.

+After adding an environment variable I used `heroku config` to verify that the variable was set on the deployed app.

+## Deployed application
 [Heroku App](https://sleepy-springs-02567.herokuapp.com/)